TimBoleslawsky/data-science-vault/Notes/Evaluating Models.md

 The **generalization** of the model is defined as the ability to perform well on truly unseen data, not just the training/validation/test set.
 ## Navigating Between Underfitting and Overfitting
 To navigate between underfitting and overfitting to create robust models that generalize well, we us use two complementary toolkits:
 1. Methods to _prevent_ overfitting.
-For preventing overfitting, two common methods are [[Regularization]] and building [[Ensemble Models]].
+For preventing overfitting, two common methods are [Regularization](Regularization.md) and building [Ensemble Models](Ensemble%20Models.md).
 2. Predictive accuracy measures to _diagnose/compare_ models.
-More on that, here: [[Using Information Theory to Select Models]].
+More on that, here: [Using Information Theory to Select Models](Using%20Information%20Theory%20to%20Select%20Models.md).

 An important question to ask, is: "*What data do we use for model evaluation and selection?*".
-More on that here: [[Data Usage in Model Selection and Evaluation]].
+More on that here: [Data Usage in Model Selection and Evaluation](Data%20Usage%20in%20Model%20Selection%20and%20Evaluation.md).

-Once we have build a few robust models using regularization or ensemble methods and selected the "best" one by predicting predictive accuracy, we can do: [[Final Model Evaluation]].
+Once we have build a few robust models using regularization or ensemble methods and selected the "best" one by predicting predictive accuracy, we can do: [Final Model Evaluation](Final%20Model%20Evaluation.md).
 ## Model Evaluation and Tuning Process in ML and DL
 The techniques and methods described above, are far more systemized in machine learning and deep learning projects.
 In such projects there usually exists a standardize model evaluation process.
 Here is what such a process could look like:
 - Step 1: Train Initial Model: